EMPLOYEE ENGAGEMENT: HOW TO KEEP FRONTLINE EMPLOYEES MOTIVATED AT WORK

 But wanting to engage your team in meaningful ways and actually doing it are two different things.
 You need to have a strong plan in place and the will to execute it consistently.
 This is especially true if your company hires a lot of frontline employees.
 These workers are often on the move, and require a mobile communication solution to reach them effectively.

 In this guide, we'll tackle the topic of employee engagement as it pertains to frontline workers.
-We'll start by defining what employee engagement is, why it's so important, and highlight a few key statistics that you, as a manager at your company, should be aware of.
+We'll start by covering what is employee engagement, how to improve employee engagement, why it's so important, and highlight a few key statistics that you, as a manager at your company, should be aware of.

 Then in chapter two, we'll outline a five-step strategy you can use to better connect with your employees.
 We'll also list a few specific features to look for in any employee engagement app you choose.